a2stuff/a2d/mgtk/MGTK.md

 > This call is a modern addition, so is not present in the 1985 APDA documentation.

+#### FlashMenuBar ($55)
+Negates (XOR) the pixels of the menu bar.
+Useful for silent alerts.
+This should be called an even number of times before another MGTK call is made so the menu bar is left in a normal state.

+No parameters.

+> This call is a modern addition, so is not present in the 1985 APDA documentation.

 # Creating Applications and DeskTop Desk Accessories

 ### Application Use